redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-1.rst

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img6.jpg

-When you remove the last block, RedKite CMS writes some significant text into the block's area.
-This explains that the slot does not contains any content: place the cursor over that block and click on the plus icon.
+When you remove the last block, RedKite CMS adds a place-holder into the block's area, which explains that the slot does not contains any content: place the cursor over that block and click on the plus icon.

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img7.jpg